 The Center for Disease Control recommends travelers take the following steps to prevent the contraction of viruses and diseases:

-Contact the CDC to find out what vaccines and potential prophylactic medications are suggested
+Visit the CDC website to find out what vaccines and potential prophylactic medications are suggested

 Get recommended vaccines before departure